BerkeleyHCI/PolymorphicBlocks/getting-started.md

 >   ```
 > </details>

-And that's it for board-level design!
+And that's it for system-level (top-level, as opposed to library construction) PCB design!
 You can import the netlist into KiCad if you'd like.

 ## Design Space Exploration

+Another example: effect of 0402/0603/ global component selection - class refinements

+Example: part selection.
+Inductor?

+Overview of selections